stereobooster/stereobooster.com/content/posts/type-system-faq/index.md

 ---

-> Untyped — programs simply execute flat out; there is no attempt to check “consistency of shapes”
+> Untyped — programs simply execute flat out; there is no attempt to check “consistency of shapes”
 >
 > Typed — some attempt is made, either at compile-time or at run-time, to
 > check shape-consistency